GES

 NABARD — Structure & Functions

-National Bank for Agriculture and Rural Development (NABARD) is the apex development financial institution for agriculture and rural development in India.
-Established on July 12, 1982 based on the recommendations of the Committee to Review Arrangements for Institutional Credit for Agriculture and Rural Development (CRAFICARD), chaired by B. Sivaraman.
-NABARD replaced the Agriculture Refinance and Development Corporation (ARDC) and took over RBI's agricultural credit functions.
-Headquartered in Mumbai.
-Current Chairman (2025): Shaji K.V.
-Share capital: GoI holds 100% (earlier shared with RBI — RBI's share transferred to GoI in 2019).
-Key functions: (1) Credit functions: Refinance to cooperative banks (State Cooperative Banks, DCCBs), Regional Rural Banks (RRBs), commercial banks for crop loans, term loans, and rural infrastructure.
-NABARD's total refinance disbursement: Rs 3.11 lakh crore (FY24).
-Short-term refinance: Rs 1.68 lakh crore.
-Long-term refinance (for capital formation): Rs 1.43 lakh crore.
-(2) Development functions: Promotes SHG-Bank Linkage Programme (world's largest microfinance programme — 119 lakh SHGs with Rs 2.03 lakh crore savings linked, FY24), Farm Innovation and Promotion Fund (FIPF), watershed development, tribal development, skill development.
-(3) Supervisory functions: Supervises cooperative banks and RRBs on behalf of RBI.
-Conducts statutory inspections of State Cooperative Banks, DCCBs, and RRBs under Banking Regulation Act provisions.
-NABARD rates cooperative banks through CAMEL rating system.
+NABARD (National Bank for Agriculture and Rural Development) is the apex development financial institution for agriculture and rural development.
+Established July 12, 1982 on the recommendation of CRAFICARD (Committee to Review Arrangements for Institutional Credit for Agriculture and Rural Development), chaired by B. Sivaraman.
+NABARD replaced ARDC (Agriculture Refinance and Development Corporation) and took over RBI's agricultural credit functions.
+HQ: Mumbai.
+Chairman (2025): Shaji K.V.
+GoI holds 100% share capital (RBI's share transferred to GoI in 2019).
+Key functions: (1) Credit — refinance to cooperative banks (StCBs, DCCBs), RRBs, and commercial banks for crop loans, term loans, and rural infrastructure.
+Total refinance disbursement: Rs 3.11 lakh crore (FY24) — short-term Rs 1.68 lakh crore, long-term Rs 1.43 lakh crore.
+(2) Development — promotes the SHG-Bank Linkage Programme (world's largest microfinance programme, 119 lakh SHGs with Rs 2.03 lakh crore savings linked, FY24), Farm Innovation and Promotion Fund, watershed development, tribal development, and skill development.
+(3) Supervisory — supervises cooperative banks and RRBs on RBI's behalf, conducts statutory inspections of StCBs and DCCBs under Banking Regulation Act provisions, and rates cooperative banks through the CAMEL system.

 NABARD — Key Programmes & Funds

-NABARD operates several critical rural development programmes: (1) Rural Infrastructure Development Fund (RIDF): Established in 1995-96 within NABARD.
-Banks that fall short of priority sector lending (PSL) targets deposit the shortfall amount into RIDF.
-NABARD on-lends these funds to state governments for rural infrastructure — roads, bridges, irrigation, drinking water, schools, health centres.
-Cumulative sanctions under RIDF: Rs 4.46 lakh crore across 29 tranches (by FY24).
-RIDF has funded 8.4 lakh projects.
-(2) Warehouse Infrastructure Fund (WIF): For constructing scientific warehouses — NABARD sanctions loans to warehousing entities, Central/State Warehousing Corporations, cooperatives.
-(3) Agriculture Infrastructure Fund (AIF): Rs 1 lakh crore central sector scheme for post-harvest management, farm-gate infrastructure, community farming assets.
-NABARD is one of the lending institutions.
-Interest subvention of 3% and credit guarantee through CGTMSE.
-(4) Long Term Irrigation Fund (LTIF): Funding for completion of 99 identified long-pending irrigation projects under PMKSY (Pradhan Mantri Krishi Sinchayee Yojana).
-NABARD raised Rs 30,000 crore through bonds for this purpose.
-(5) NABARD Financial Services (NABFINS): Subsidiary for direct lending to individuals and entities in rural areas — micro enterprises, FPOs, SHGs.
-(6) Farm Sector Promotion Fund (FSPF) and Financial Inclusion Fund (FIF): Support innovations in agriculture and expand financial inclusion.
-NABARD also promotes and funds Farmer Producer Organisations (FPOs) — target of 10,000 FPOs by 2027-28.
-Over 7,000 FPOs had been promoted by FY24.
+NABARD operates several critical rural development programmes: (1) RIDF (Rural Infrastructure Development Fund, 1995-96) — banks that fall short of PSL targets deposit the shortfall into RIDF within NABARD.
+NABARD on-lends to state governments for roads, bridges, irrigation, drinking water, schools, health centres.
+Cumulative sanctions: Rs 4.46 lakh crore across 29 tranches, funding 8.4 lakh projects (by FY24).
+(2) WIF (Warehouse Infrastructure Fund) — loans for scientific warehouse construction to warehousing entities, Central/State Warehousing Corporations, cooperatives.
+(3) AIF (Agriculture Infrastructure Fund) — Rs 1 lakh crore central sector scheme for post-harvest management and farm-gate infrastructure.
+Interest subvention of 3% and CGTMSE credit guarantee.
+(4) LTIF (Long Term Irrigation Fund) — funding for 99 long-pending irrigation projects under PMKSY.
+NABARD raised Rs 30,000 crore through bonds.
+(5) NABFINS (NABARD Financial Services) — subsidiary for direct lending to individuals and entities in rural areas (micro enterprises, FPOs, SHGs).
+(6) FSPF (Farm Sector Promotion Fund) and FIF (Financial Inclusion Fund) — support agricultural innovation and financial inclusion.
+NABARD also promotes FPOs — target of 10,000 by 2027-28, with 7,000+ promoted by FY24.

 SIDBI — Small Industries Development Bank

-SIDBI was established on April 2, 1990 under the SIDBI Act 1989 as a wholly-owned subsidiary of IDBI.
-It is the principal financial institution for promotion, financing, and development of Micro, Small and Medium Enterprises (MSMEs).
-Headquartered in Lucknow.
-Current Chairman & MD (2025): Manoj Mittal.
-Ownership: GoI (majority), other institutional shareholders.
-Key functions: (1) Direct financing: Term loans, working capital, equipment finance to MSMEs.
-SIDBI's cumulative assistance exceeded Rs 9 lakh crore since inception.
-(2) Indirect financing: Refinance to banks, NBFCs, MFIs for on-lending to MSMEs.
+SIDBI was established April 2, 1990 under the SIDBI Act 1989 as a wholly-owned IDBI subsidiary.
+It is the principal institution for promoting, financing, and developing MSMEs.
+HQ: Lucknow.
+Chairman & MD (2025): Manoj Mittal.
+Key functions: (1) Direct financing — term loans, working capital, equipment finance to MSMEs.
+Cumulative assistance exceeds Rs 9 lakh crore since inception.
+(2) Indirect financing — refinance to banks, NBFCs, and MFIs for MSME on-lending.
 Refinance portfolio: ~Rs 50,000 crore annually.
-(3) Venture capital: SIDBI Venture Capital Ltd (SVCL) — invests in MSME-focused venture capital and PE funds.
-Fund of Funds for Startups: Rs 10,000 crore corpus managed by SIDBI — has committed Rs 9,000+ crore to 129 AIFs (as of 2024), which in turn have invested in 950+ startups.
-(4) MUDRA (Micro Units Development and Refinance Agency): Set up as a subsidiary of SIDBI in 2015 for refinancing micro enterprise loans.
+(3) Venture capital — SIDBI Venture Capital Ltd (SVCL) invests in MSME-focused VC and PE funds.
+Fund of Funds for Startups (Rs 10,000 crore corpus managed by SIDBI) has committed Rs 9,000+ crore to 129 AIFs (by 2024), investing in 950+ startups.
+(4) MUDRA (Micro Units Development and Refinance Agency) — SIDBI subsidiary (2015) for refinancing micro enterprise loans.
 Three categories: Shishu (up to Rs 50,000), Kishore (Rs 50,000-5 lakh), Tarun (Rs 5-10 lakh).
-PM MUDRA Yojana has disbursed Rs 27.75 lakh crore cumulatively through 44.46 crore loan accounts (by FY24).
-(5) Credit Guarantee: CGTMSE (Credit Guarantee Fund Trust for Micro and Small Enterprises) — jointly set up by GoI and SIDBI.
-Provides collateral-free credit guarantee up to Rs 5 crore for MSMEs.
-Cumulative guarantees approved: over 80 lakh (by FY24).
-This enables MSMEs to access credit without collateral — addressing the key constraint of missing collateral.
+PM MUDRA Yojana has disbursed Rs 27.75 lakh crore through 44.46 crore accounts (by FY24).
+(5) CGTMSE (Credit Guarantee Fund Trust for Micro and Small Enterprises) — jointly established by GoI and SIDBI.
+Provides collateral-free credit guarantee up to Rs 5 crore.
+Cumulative guarantees: 80+ lakh (by FY24) — enabling MSMEs to access credit without collateral.

 NaBFID — New Development Finance Institution

-National Bank for Financing Infrastructure and Development (NaBFID) was established under the NaBFID Act 2021, enacted in March 2021.
-It is India's newest Development Financial Institution (DFI) for long-term infrastructure financing.
-The establishment of NaBFID revived the DFI concept after the conversion of IDBI and ICICI to commercial banks in the 2000s.
-Rationale: India needs Rs 111 lakh crore ($1.4 trillion) investment in infrastructure over 2020-2025 (National Infrastructure Pipeline estimate).
-Commercial banks face asset-liability mismatch for long-term infra lending (deposits are short-term, infra loans are 15-25 year tenor).
+NaBFID (National Bank for Financing Infrastructure and Development) was established under the NaBFID Act 2021 (March 2021).
+It is India's newest DFI for long-term infrastructure financing, reviving the DFI concept after IDBI and ICICI converted to commercial banks in the 2000s.
+Rationale: India needs Rs 111 lakh crore ($1.4 trillion) in infrastructure investment over 2020-2025 (NIP estimate).
+Commercial banks face asset-liability mismatch (short-term deposits vs 15-25 year infra loans).
 A dedicated DFI can raise long-term resources and specialise in project appraisal.
-Key features: Authorised capital: Rs 1 lakh crore.
-GoI initial equity: Rs 20,000 crore.
-GoI guarantee for bonds: Rs 5 lakh crore in initial years.
-NaBFID can raise funds through bonds (30-year tax-free bonds allowed), deposits, borrowings from RBI, multilateral institutions.
-Lending focus: Greenfield infrastructure — roads, railways, ports, airports, power, urban development, telecom, logistics.
+Key features: authorised capital Rs 1 lakh crore, GoI initial equity Rs 20,000 crore, GoI bond guarantee of Rs 5 lakh crore in initial years.
+NaBFID can raise funds through 30-year tax-free bonds, deposits, RBI borrowings, and multilateral institutions.
+Lending focus: greenfield infrastructure — roads, railways, ports, airports, power, urban development, telecom, logistics.
 NaBFID can also provide guarantees, take equity positions, and act as a market maker for infrastructure bonds.
-By December 2024, NaBFID had sanctioned Rs 1.22 lakh crore across 80+ projects and disbursed Rs 50,000+ crore.
-NaBFID has been granted the status of a Systemically Important Financial Institution and is regulated by RBI.
-Tax benefits: NaBFID gets a 10-year tax holiday on its income, and its bonds get tax-free status to attract long-term investors.
+By December 2024: sanctions of Rs 1.22 lakh crore across 80+ projects, disbursements of Rs 50,000+ crore.
+NaBFID holds Systemically Important Financial Institution status and is RBI-regulated.
+Tax benefits: 10-year tax holiday on income; bonds carry tax-free status for long-term investors.

 EXIM Bank & NHB

-Export-Import Bank of India (EXIM Bank): Established January 1, 1982 under the EXIM Bank Act 1981.
-Wholly owned by GoI.
-Headquartered in Mumbai.
-Functions: (1) Provides export credit (pre-shipment and post-shipment) and import finance.
-(2) Lines of Credit (LoC) to foreign governments and institutions — India's primary instrument of development diplomacy.
-Total LoC extended: 330+ LoCs worth $35.5 billion to 68 countries (by FY24).
+EXIM Bank (Export-Import Bank of India): established January 1, 1982 under EXIM Bank Act 1981.
+Wholly GoI-owned, HQ Mumbai.
+Functions: (1) Export credit (pre-shipment and post-shipment) and import finance.
+(2) Lines of Credit (LoC) to foreign governments — India's primary development diplomacy instrument.
+330+ LoCs worth $35.5 billion to 68 countries (by FY24).
 Major recipients: Africa, South Asia, Southeast Asia.
-LoC funds must be used to procure Indian goods and services — it's tied aid that promotes Indian exports.
-(3) Buyer's Credit: Extended to overseas buyers of Indian goods.
-(4) Project exports: Finances Indian companies executing projects abroad.
-(5) Research and advisory: Publishes studies on trade competitiveness, market access.
-EXIM Bank's outstanding portfolio: ~Rs 2.5 lakh crore (FY24).
-National Housing Bank (NHB): Established July 9, 1988 under the NHB Act 1987.
-Wholly owned by RBI (transferred from GoI in 2019).
-Headquartered in New Delhi.
-Functions: (1) Apex institution for housing finance — regulates, promotes, and refinances Housing Finance Companies (HFCs).
-(2) Refinance to HFCs, banks, and cooperative banks for housing loans.
-(3) Implements PMAY (Pradhan Mantri Awas Yojana) Credit-Linked Subsidy Scheme.
-Interest subsidy of 3-6.5% for EWS/LIG/MIG categories.
-(4) RESIDEX: NHB's residential property price index covering 50 cities — helps assess housing market trends and property bubbles.
+LoC funds must procure Indian goods/services (tied aid promoting Indian exports).
+(3) Buyer's Credit for overseas buyers of Indian goods.
+(4) Project exports — finances Indian companies executing projects abroad.
+(5) Trade research and advisory.
+Outstanding portfolio: ~Rs 2.5 lakh crore (FY24).
+NHB (National Housing Bank): established July 9, 1988 under NHB Act 1987.
+Wholly RBI-owned (transferred from GoI in 2019), HQ New Delhi.
+Functions: (1) Apex institution for housing finance — regulates, promotes, and refinances HFCs.
+(2) Refinance to HFCs, banks, and cooperatives for housing loans.
+(3) Implements PMAY Credit-Linked Subsidy Scheme — interest subsidy of 3-6.5% for EWS/LIG/MIG categories.
+(4) RESIDEX — residential property price index covering 50 cities for assessing housing market trends and bubbles.
 NHB regulates about 100 HFCs with total assets of Rs 14+ lakh crore.
 Major HFCs: HDFC Ltd (merged with HDFC Bank in 2023), LIC Housing, PNB Housing, Bajaj Housing Finance (IPO in 2024).

 Evolution of DFIs in India

-Development Financial Institutions (DFIs) were the cornerstone of India's planned industrial development.
-Timeline: (1) IFCI (Industrial Finance Corporation of India, 1948): India's first DFI — provided long-term finance to industry.
+DFIs were the cornerstone of India's planned industrial development.
+Timeline: (1) IFCI (1948) — India's first DFI for long-term industrial finance.
 Now a sick institution.
-(2) SFCs (State Financial Corporations, 1951): State-level DFIs under SFCs Act.
-Most are now defunct or merged with SIDBI/banks.
-(3) ICICI (1955): Industrial Credit and Investment Corporation of India — set up with World Bank support.
-Became India's most aggressive DFI, then converted to ICICI Bank in 2002.
-(4) IDBI (1964): Industrial Development Bank of India — apex DFI.
-Converted to IDBI Bank in 2004.
-LIC acquired 51% stake in 2019.
-(5) UTI (1964): Unit Trust of India — first mutual fund.
-Split into two after the US-64 crisis (2001-03): UTI MF (private) and SUUTI (government).
-(6) NABARD (1982), SIDBI (1990), EXIM Bank (1982), NHB (1988) — second generation DFIs that survive.
-Why DFIs declined: Post-1991, financial liberalisation opened capital markets and banking.
+(2) SFCs (1951) — state-level DFIs under SFCs Act.
+Most are defunct or merged.
+(3) ICICI (1955) — set up with World Bank support.
+Became India's most aggressive DFI, then converted to ICICI Bank (2002).
+(4) IDBI (1964) — apex DFI.
+Converted to IDBI Bank (2004).
+LIC acquired 51% in 2019.
+(5) UTI (1964) — first mutual fund.
+Split after the US-64 crisis (2001-03) into UTI MF (private) and SUUTI (government).
+(6) NABARD (1982), SIDBI (1990), EXIM Bank (1982), NHB (1988) — second-generation DFIs that survive.
+Why DFIs declined: post-1991, financial liberalisation opened capital markets and banking.
 DFIs faced asset-liability mismatch (long-term lending funded by short-term bonds).
 NPAs mounted as industrial projects failed.
-DFIs could not compete with commercial banks in deposit mobilisation.
-Government encouraged DFI-to-bank conversion.
-The Narasimham Committee (1991, 1998) recommended DFI consolidation with banking.
-Reviving DFI concept: NaBFID (2021) represents India's return to the DFI model — this time with explicit sovereign backing, tax benefits, and focused mandate on infrastructure.
-The Economic Survey 2020-21 argued that India needs a dedicated DFI because commercial banks are structurally unsuited for long-tenor infrastructure lending and face persistent NPA problems in the infra sector.
+DFIs could not compete with banks in deposit mobilisation.
+Narasimham Committee (1991, 1998) recommended DFI consolidation with banking.
+NaBFID revival (2021): India returned to the DFI model with explicit sovereign backing, tax benefits, and infrastructure-focused mandate.
+The Economic Survey 2020-21 argued commercial banks are structurally unsuited for long-tenor infrastructure lending and face persistent infra-sector NPA problems.

 Priority Sector Lending & Refinance Ecosystem

-Priority Sector Lending (PSL) is an RBI-mandated framework that requires banks to direct credit to underserved sectors.
-Total PSL target: 40% of Adjusted Net Bank Credit (ANBC) for domestic banks.
-Sub-targets: Agriculture (18%, of which 8% to small/marginal farmers), Micro enterprises (7.5%), Weaker sections (12%), Education loans, Housing loans (up to specified limits), Social infrastructure, Renewable energy.
-Foreign banks with 20+ branches: Same 40% target.
-Foreign banks with <20 branches: 40% overall but can choose between sub-targets.
-Banks that fall short of PSL targets must deposit the shortfall amount with NABARD (RIDF), NHB (NHB Fund), SIDBI (MSME Fund), or MUDRA.
+PSL (Priority Sector Lending) is RBI's mandated framework directing bank credit to underserved sectors.
+Total target: 40% of ANBC for domestic banks.
+Sub-targets: agriculture 18% (8% to small/marginal farmers), micro enterprises 7.5%, weaker sections 12%, education loans, housing loans (up to specified limits), social infrastructure, renewable energy.
+Foreign banks with 20+ branches: same 40%.
+Foreign banks with <20 branches: 40% overall with flexible sub-targets.
+Banks falling short deposit shortfalls with NABARD (RIDF), NHB (NHB Fund), SIDBI (MSME Fund), or MUDRA.
 This creates the refinance ecosystem: banks' shortfall funds become development capital.
-NABARD uses RIDF to fund rural infrastructure (Rs 4.46 lakh crore cumulative).
-SIDBI uses MSME Fund to refinance MSME lending.
-NHB uses housing fund for affordable housing.
-Priority Sector Lending Certificates (PSLCs): Introduced by RBI in 2016 — tradable certificates that allow banks to meet PSL targets without actually lending to priority sectors.
-A bank that has excess PSL in agriculture can sell certificates to a bank with shortfall.
-This created a market-based mechanism for PSL compliance — total PSLC trading volume exceeds Rs 10 lakh crore annually.
-This system efficiently channels credit while giving banks flexibility.
-The 2020 RBI review (K.V.
-Kamath Committee context) examined whether PSL targets should be revised given India's changing economic structure — agriculture's GDP share has fallen to 15% but PSL target remains 18%.
+NABARD channels RIDF into rural infrastructure (Rs 4.46 lakh crore cumulative), SIDBI refinances MSME lending, NHB supports affordable housing.
+PSLCs (Priority Sector Lending Certificates, 2016): tradeable certificates allowing banks to meet PSL targets without actual priority lending.
+A bank with excess agriculture PSL can sell certificates to a bank with a shortfall.
+Annual PSLC trading exceeds Rs 10 lakh crore — an efficient, market-based mechanism.
+The 2020 RBI review examined whether PSL should be revised given that agriculture's GDP share has fallen to 15% but its PSL target remains 18%.

 Cooperative Banking Structure & NABARD's Role

-NABARD is the supervisory authority for the cooperative banking system in India.
-The rural cooperative credit structure operates in two parallel channels: Short-Term Credit Structure (3-tier): State Cooperative Banks (StCBs, 34) → District Central Cooperative Banks (DCCBs, 351) → Primary Agricultural Credit Societies (PACS, 97,000+).
-PACS are the grassroots level — located in villages, operated by farmer-members.
-They provide crop loans, input supply, and marketing.
-StCBs and DCCBs act as intermediaries channelling NABARD refinance to PACS.
-Long-Term Credit Structure (2-tier): State Cooperative Agriculture and Rural Development Banks (SCARDBs, 13) → Primary Cooperative Agriculture and Rural Development Banks (PCARDBs, 603).
-These provide long-term investment credit for land development, minor irrigation, farm mechanisation.
-NABARD's supervisory role: Conducts statutory inspections of StCBs and DCCBs under Banking Regulation Act provisions.
-Applies CAMELS (Capital adequacy, Asset quality, Management, Earnings, Liquidity, Systems & controls) rating.
-Weak cooperative banks are placed under directions or corrective action.
-Challenges: (a) Governance — cooperative banks are elected bodies, prone to political interference. (b) NPAs — average NPA ratio of cooperative banks is ~10% (vs ~3% for commercial banks). (c) Technology — many PACS still operate manually without CBS (Core Banking Solution).
-NABARD's PACS computerisation drive aims to bring all 97,000+ PACS on a common digital platform by 2025.
+NABARD supervises the cooperative banking system.
+The rural cooperative credit structure operates in two parallel channels: Short-Term (3-tier): State Cooperative Banks (StCBs, 34) to District Central Cooperative Banks (DCCBs, 351) to Primary Agricultural Credit Societies (PACS, 97,000+).
+PACS are grassroots-level village institutions run by farmer-members, providing crop loans, input supply, and marketing.
+StCBs and DCCBs channel NABARD refinance to PACS.
+Long-Term (2-tier): SCARDBs (13) to PCARDBs (603), providing investment credit for land development, minor irrigation, and farm mechanisation.
+NABARD's supervisory role: conducts statutory inspections of StCBs and DCCBs, applies CAMELS rating (Capital adequacy, Asset quality, Management, Earnings, Liquidity, Systems & controls), and places weak banks under directions or corrective action.
+Challenges: (a) governance — cooperative banks are elected bodies prone to political interference; (b) NPAs — average NPA ratio ~10% (vs ~3% for commercial banks); (c) technology — many PACS still operate manually without CBS.
+NABARD's PACS computerisation drive targets bringing all 97,000+ PACS onto a common digital platform by 2025.

 Regional Rural Banks (RRBs) & NABARD

-Regional Rural Banks (RRBs) were established under the RRB Act 1976 to combine the outreach of cooperatives with the professional management of commercial banks.
+RRBs were established under the RRB Act 1976 to combine cooperative outreach with commercial bank professionalism.
 Ownership: 50% GoI, 35% Sponsor Bank, 15% State Government.
-Current status: 43 RRBs (after consolidation from 196 RRBs in 2005).
-Total branches: 21,800+.
+Current status: 43 RRBs (consolidated from 196 in 2005).
+Branches: 21,800+.
 Deposits: Rs 6.5 lakh crore.
 Advances: Rs 4.3 lakh crore.
-Operational area: Restricted to notified districts — RRBs cannot operate pan-India.
-NABARD's role with RRBs: (1) Provides refinance for crop loans and term loans — Rs 65,000+ crore refinance to RRBs annually.
-(2) Conducts statutory inspections on behalf of RBI.
-(3) Supports RRB amalgamation and recapitalisation.
-(4) Manages professional development — RRB officers trained at Bankers Institute of Rural Development (BIRD), Lucknow (NABARD's training arm).
-RRB amalgamation: Government consolidated 196 RRBs into 43 through three rounds (2005-06, 2012-13, 2018-19).
-Purpose: Achieve economies of scale, technology adoption, and financial viability.
-Most RRBs are now profitable — 40 of 43 earned net profit in FY24.
-Narasimham Committee (1998) recommended merging RRBs with sponsor banks, but government retained them as separate entities for rural focus.
-RRBs are key for financial inclusion — 70% of RRB branches are in rural areas (vs 30% for commercial banks).
-They reach areas where commercial banks find it unviable to operate.
+Operations are restricted to notified districts.
+NABARD's role: (1) provides Rs 65,000+ crore annual refinance for crop and term loans; (2) conducts statutory inspections on RBI's behalf; (3) supports amalgamation and recapitalisation; (4) manages professional development through BIRD (Bankers Institute of Rural Development), Lucknow.
+Three rounds of consolidation (2005-06, 2012-13, 2018-19) reduced 196 RRBs to 43 for economies of scale and technology adoption.
+40 of 43 earned net profit in FY24.
+Narasimham Committee (1998) recommended merging RRBs with sponsor banks, but the government retained them for rural focus.
+RRBs are key to financial inclusion — 70% of branches are in rural areas (vs 30% for commercial banks), reaching areas where commercial banks find it unviable to operate.

 Farmer Producer Organisations (FPOs) & NABARD

-Farmer Producer Organisations (FPOs) are collectivised institutions of farmers formed to aggregate produce, negotiate better prices, access credit, and undertake value addition.
-FPOs can be registered as: (1) Farmer Producer Companies (FPCs) under Companies Act 2013.
-(2) Cooperatives under state cooperative laws.
-(3) Societies under Societies Registration Act.
-Central Sector Scheme for FPOs (2020): Target: Formation and promotion of 10,000 new FPOs by 2027-28.
+FPOs are collectivised farmer institutions for aggregating produce, negotiating better prices, accessing credit, and adding value.
+Registration options: Farmer Producer Companies under Companies Act 2013, cooperatives under state laws, or societies under Societies Registration Act.
+Central Sector Scheme for FPOs (2020): target of 10,000 new FPOs by 2027-28.
 Budget: Rs 6,865 crore.
-Implementing agencies: SFAC (Small Farmers Agri-Business Consortium), NABARD, NCDC (National Cooperative Development Corporation), state agencies.
-Each FPO receives: Rs 18 lakh equity grant over 3 years.
-Rs 15 lakh/FPO for Cluster Based Business Organisations (CBBOs) that handhold FPOs.
-CGTMSE credit guarantee for FPO loans up to Rs 2 crore.
-NABARD's FPO promotion: NABARD has promoted 7,000+ FPOs through its NABARD-FPO programme since 2011.
-NABFINS (NABARD's subsidiary) provides direct credit to FPOs.
-NABARD grants to Producer Organisation Development Institutions (PODIs) — Rs 10 lakh per FPO for formation costs.
-FPO impact: FPOs aggregate small farmer produce (average member holding: 1.5 acres) — enabling access to markets, processing facilities, and better price realisation.
-Successful FPOs: Sahyadri Farms (Maharashtra — exports grapes, pomegranates), INI Farms (grape exports), Vasundhara Agri-Horti Producer Company (Rajasthan).
-Challenges: (a) Most FPOs lack professional management and business planning capacity. (b) Credit access — banks are reluctant to lend to FPOs with limited track record. (c) Low member equity contribution — FPOs are undercapitalised. (d) Market linkage — connecting FPOs with institutional buyers (hotels, retailers, exporters) requires sustained effort.
+Implementing agencies: SFAC, NABARD, NCDC, state agencies.
+Each FPO receives Rs 18 lakh equity grant over 3 years, Rs 15 lakh per FPO for Cluster Based Business Organisations (CBBOs) that handhold FPOs, and CGTMSE credit guarantee for loans up to Rs 2 crore.
+NABARD has promoted 7,000+ FPOs since 2011.
+NABFINS provides direct credit.
+NABARD grants Rs 10 lakh per FPO to Producer Organisation Development Institutions (PODIs) for formation costs.
+Successful FPOs: Sahyadri Farms (Maharashtra — grape/pomegranate exports), INI Farms (grapes), Vasundhara Agri-Horti Producer Company (Rajasthan).
+FPOs aggregate small farmer produce (average holding: 1.5 acres) for market access and better price realisation.
+Challenges: (a) most lack professional management and business planning; (b) banks resist lending to FPOs with limited track records; (c) low member equity leaves FPOs undercapitalised; (d) connecting FPOs with institutional buyers requires sustained effort.

 NABARD's Climate Finance & Rural Innovation

-NABARD has emerged as India's major channel for climate finance in the rural sector: (1) NABARD acts as National Implementing Entity (NIE) for the Green Climate Fund (GCF) and Adaptation Fund under UNFCCC.
-Total GCF/AF projects through NABARD: $100+ million.
-(2) NABARD Infrastructure Development Assistance (NIDA): Provides long-term loans to state governments for rural infrastructure — roads, bridges, cold chains, rural godowns, renewable energy.
-Rs 55,000+ crore cumulative sanctions.
-(3) Watershed Development Fund (WDF): Rs 1,500+ crore for watershed development across 3,500+ projects — soil conservation, water harvesting, afforestation.
+NABARD has emerged as India's major rural climate finance channel: (1) NABARD serves as National Implementing Entity (NIE) for the Green Climate Fund (GCF) and Adaptation Fund under UNFCCC.
+Total GCF/AF projects: $100+ million.
+(2) NIDA (NABARD Infrastructure Development Assistance) — long-term loans to state governments for rural infrastructure (roads, bridges, cold chains, godowns, renewable energy).
+Cumulative sanctions: Rs 55,000+ crore.
+(3) WDF (Watershed Development Fund) — Rs 1,500+ crore for 3,500+ watershed projects (soil conservation, water harvesting, afforestation).
 Impact: 40 lakh hectares of dryland treated.
-(4) Farm Innovation and Promotion Fund (FIPF): Supports innovative farming practices — precision agriculture, organic farming, sustainable aquaculture, agro-forestry.
+(4) FIPF (Farm Innovation and Promotion Fund) — supports precision agriculture, organic farming, sustainable aquaculture, agro-forestry.
 Rs 200 crore annual allocation.
-(5) NABARD's Climate Strategy: Focus on: (a) Climate-smart agriculture — drought-resistant crop varieties, micro-irrigation, soil health management. (b) Renewable energy — off-grid solar for farmer households, solar pumps (PM-KUSUM coordination). (c) Sustainable livelihoods — eco-tourism, agro-forestry, organic farming certification support.
-(6) Financial Inclusion Fund (FIF): Rs 2,000 crore fund for promoting financial inclusion through technology and capacity building.
-Supports: BC deployment in unbanked areas, financial literacy centres, innovative payment systems for rural areas.
+(5) Climate strategy focuses on: climate-smart agriculture (drought-resistant varieties, micro-irrigation, soil health management), renewable energy (off-grid solar, PM-KUSUM coordination), and sustainable livelihoods (eco-tourism, agro-forestry, organic farming certification).
+(6) FIF (Financial Inclusion Fund) — Rs 2,000 crore for promoting financial inclusion through technology and capacity building, supporting BC deployment, financial literacy centres, and innovative rural payment systems.

 SIDBI's Direct Lending & MSME Support

-SIDBI has expanded beyond its traditional refinance role into direct lending and comprehensive MSME support: Direct lending: SIDBI launched MSME Seva and various direct lending products — SIDBI Term Loans (Rs 25 lakh to Rs 25 crore), working capital financing, equipment finance, green finance.
-Total direct lending portfolio: Rs 90,000+ crore (FY24).
-SIDBI's focus areas: (1) Missing middle: MSMEs in the Rs 10 lakh-5 crore loan range that are too large for microfinance but too small for commercial bank attention.
-SIDBI fills this gap.
-(2) First-generation entrepreneurs: Startups and first-time entrepreneurs who lack credit history and collateral.
-(3) MSME cluster financing: Lending to MSMEs in identified clusters — leveraging SIDBI's sector knowledge.
-(4) Green and sustainable MSMEs: SIDBI's Green Finance portfolio funds energy-efficient equipment, solar installations, and pollution control for MSMEs.
-Rs 5,000+ crore green finance disbursed.
-(5) Technology-enabled lending: SIDBI's digital lending platform assesses MSMEs using GST data, bank statements, and ITR — reduces loan processing from weeks to days.
-SIDBI's advisory and development role: (a) MSME Rating Agency (SMERA, now ACUITE): SIDBI co-promoted SMERA for MSME-specific credit ratings.
-20,000+ MSMEs rated. (b) India SME Technology Services (ISTSL): SIDBI subsidiary for technology advisory. (c) SIDBI's Connect portal: Marketplace connecting MSMEs with lenders, technology providers, and market access. (d) Swavalamban Challenge Fund: Incentivising innovations in MSME lending.
+SIDBI has expanded beyond traditional refinance into direct lending and MSME support: direct products include SIDBI Term Loans (Rs 25 lakh to Rs 25 crore), working capital financing, equipment finance, and green finance.
+Direct lending portfolio: Rs 90,000+ crore (FY24).
+Focus areas: (1) Missing middle — MSMEs in the Rs 10 lakh-5 crore range, too large for microfinance but too small for commercial bank attention.
+(2) First-generation entrepreneurs lacking credit history and collateral.
+(3) Cluster financing — lending to MSMEs in identified clusters using SIDBI's sector knowledge.
+(4) Green finance — energy-efficient equipment, solar installations, pollution control for MSMEs.
+Rs 5,000+ crore disbursed.
+(5) Technology-enabled lending — SIDBI's digital platform assesses MSMEs using GST data, bank statements, and ITR, cutting loan processing from weeks to days.
+Advisory and development role: (a) SMERA (now ACUITE) — SIDBI co-promoted MSME-specific credit rating agency.
+20,000+ MSMEs rated. (b) ISTSL (India SME Technology Services) — SIDBI subsidiary for technology advisory. (c) SIDBI Connect portal — marketplace linking MSMEs with lenders, technology providers, and market access. (d) Swavalamban Challenge Fund — incentivising innovations in MSME lending.

 NHB & Housing Finance Ecosystem

-National Housing Bank (NHB) is the apex housing finance regulator in India.
-NHB regulates Housing Finance Companies (HFCs) — about 100 HFCs with total assets of Rs 14+ lakh crore.
-After the HDFC-HDFC Bank merger (July 2023), the HFC landscape has shifted significantly.
-Major HFCs: LIC Housing Finance (2nd largest), PNB Housing Finance, Bajaj Housing Finance (IPO in 2024 — Rs 6,560 crore, India's largest book-built IPO by a financial institution), Can Fin Homes, Aavas Financiers, Home First Finance, Aptus Value Housing.
-NHB's refinance operations: NHB provides refinance to HFCs, banks, and cooperative banks for housing loans.
-PMAY Credit-Linked Subsidy Scheme (CLSS): Interest subsidy of 3-6.5% on housing loans for EWS/LIG/MIG categories.
-25 lakh+ beneficiaries.
-Total subsidy: Rs 28,000+ crore.
-RESIDEX: NHB's residential property price index covering 50 cities — the only comprehensive housing price index in India.
-Tracks price trends across property sizes, locations, and types.
-Used by policy makers to assess housing market conditions and detect potential bubbles.
-NHB's regulatory functions: HFC registration and licensing, inspection and audit, capital adequacy norms, asset classification and provisioning, exposure norms, corporate governance requirements.
-After the DHFL crisis (2019 — India's largest housing finance fraud, Rs 34,000 crore diversion), NHB tightened supervision of HFCs and transferred some regulatory functions to RBI.
-Affordable housing: India's housing shortage estimated at 1 crore units (urban).
-PMAY-Urban: 1.18 crore houses completed (of 1.19 crore sanctioned).
-PMAY-Gramin: 3 crore houses completed.
-NHB's affordable housing fund channelises bank PSL shortfall deposits into affordable housing finance.
+NHB is the apex housing finance regulator.
+It oversees about 100 HFCs with total assets exceeding Rs 14 lakh crore.
+After the HDFC-HDFC Bank merger (July 2023), the HFC landscape shifted significantly.
+Major HFCs: LIC Housing Finance (2nd largest), PNB Housing, Bajaj Housing Finance (2024 IPO — Rs 6,560 crore, India's largest book-built financial institution IPO), Can Fin Homes, Aavas Financiers, Home First, Aptus Value Housing.
+NHB's refinance operations provide funding to HFCs, banks, and cooperatives for housing loans.
+PMAY-CLSS: interest subsidy of 3-6.5% for EWS/LIG/MIG.
+25 lakh+ beneficiaries, Rs 28,000+ crore in total subsidy.
+RESIDEX: NHB's residential property price index covering 50 cities — India's only comprehensive housing price index, used to assess market conditions and detect bubbles.
+Regulatory functions: HFC registration and licensing, inspection and audit, capital adequacy norms, asset classification and provisioning, exposure norms, corporate governance.
+After the DHFL crisis (2019 — Rs 34,000 crore diversion, India's largest housing finance fraud), NHB tightened HFC supervision and transferred some regulatory functions to RBI.
+India's housing shortage: estimated 1 crore urban units.
+PMAY-Urban: 1.18 crore houses completed.
+PMAY-Gramin: 3 crore completed.
+NHB's affordable housing fund channels bank PSL shortfall deposits into affordable housing finance.

 AIIB, NDB & New Multilateral Institutions

-India is a founding member and major borrower of new multilateral development institutions that complement the Bretton Woods institutions: Asian Infrastructure Investment Bank (AIIB): China-led multilateral bank established in 2016.
+India is a founding member and major borrower of new multilateral development institutions.
+AIIB (Asian Infrastructure Investment Bank): China-led, established 2016.
 109 members.
-India is the 2nd largest shareholder (7.65% voting power).
-India has received $9.6 billion in AIIB financing (as of 2024) — the largest AIIB borrower.
-Key projects: Bangalore Metro Phase 2 (first AIIB loan globally, 2017), Mumbai Urban Transport, Gujarat solar park, COVID-19 emergency response.
-AIIB co-finances with World Bank and ADB on many India projects — reducing individual lender concentration risk.
-India's representative on AIIB Board: Finance Secretary (ex-officio).
-New Development Bank (NDB): BRICS bank established in 2015.
-Headquartered in Shanghai.
-India holds 20% equity share (equal to other 4 founding members).
-India has received $6.3 billion in NDB loans.
-Key feature: NDB provides rupee-denominated loans — the only multilateral that lends in Indian currency at scale.
-This eliminates exchange rate risk for Indian borrowers.
+India is the 2nd largest shareholder (7.65% voting power) and the largest borrower ($9.6 billion by 2024).
+Key projects: Bangalore Metro Phase 2 (first AIIB loan globally, 2017), Mumbai Urban Transport, Gujarat solar park, COVID emergency response.
+AIIB co-finances with World Bank and ADB.
+India's representative: Finance Secretary (ex-officio).
+NDB (New Development Bank): BRICS bank, established 2015, HQ Shanghai.
+India holds 20% equity (equal to other 4 founders).
+India has received $6.3 billion.
+Key feature: NDB provides rupee-denominated loans — the only multilateral lending in Indian currency at scale, eliminating exchange rate risk.
 Key projects: Mumbai Metro Line 3, Delhi-Ghaziabad-Meerut RRTS, MP renewable energy, UP rural roads.
-NDB appointed its first Indian as President — Dilma Rousseff (former Brazil President) was succeeded by Indian origin nomination possibilities.
-NDB's admission of UAE, Bangladesh, Egypt, Uruguay expanded its non-BRICS membership.
-International Solar Alliance (ISA): India-France initiative launched at COP21 (2015).
+NDB admitted UAE, Bangladesh, Egypt, Uruguay to expand non-BRICS membership.
+ISA (International Solar Alliance): India-France initiative launched at COP21 (2015).
 120+ member countries.
-Headquartered in Gurugram, India (first international body HQd in India).
-ISA facilitates solar energy deployment in member countries through viability gap funding, credit guarantees, and technology transfer.
+HQ Gurugram (first international body headquartered in India).
+ISA facilitates solar deployment through viability gap funding, credit guarantees, and technology transfer.

 Development Finance — Historical & Contemporary Debate

-The debate around development financial institutions reflects India's evolving economic model: First generation DFIs (1948-1990): IFCI (1948), ICICI (1955), IDBI (1964) — created to channel long-term capital into industry when capital markets were underdeveloped and commercial banks could not provide long-term finance.
-DFIs borrowed from RBI, government, and international institutions at concessional rates, then lent to industrial projects at 14-18%.
-They were critical to India's industrialisation — financed steel, cement, fertiliser, chemicals, textiles, and automobile projects.
-DFI decline (1990s-2000s): Post-liberalisation, capital markets deepened — companies could raise equity and bonds directly.
-Banks started term lending (asset-liability management improved).
-DFIs' advantages eroded: (a) Their concessional funding sources dried up. (b) NPAs mounted from industrial downturn. (c) Narasimham Committee recommended DFI-bank conversion.
+The DFI debate reflects India's evolving economic model.
+First generation (1948-1990): IFCI, ICICI, IDBI channelled long-term capital into industry when capital markets were underdeveloped.
+They borrowed from RBI, government, and international institutions at concessional rates, then lent to industrial projects at 14-18%.
+Critical to India's industrialisation — financing steel, cement, fertiliser, chemicals, textiles, and automobiles.
+DFI decline (1990s-2000s): post-liberalisation, capital markets deepened and companies raised equity and bonds directly.
+Banks started term lending.
+DFI advantages eroded: concessional funding dried up, NPAs mounted, Narasimham Committee recommended bank conversion.
 ICICI became ICICI Bank (2002), IDBI became IDBI Bank (2004).
-NaBFID revival (2021): India realised commercial banks are structurally unsuited for 25-30 year infrastructure lending — deposit tenors average 3-5 years.
-The missing "patient capital" was stalling infrastructure development.
-NaBFID was created with explicit sovereign backing, tax exemptions, and infrastructure mandate.
-The critical question: Can NaBFID avoid the NPA trap that destroyed first-generation DFIs?
-Key safeguards: (a) Governance — professional board, independent directors. (b) Project appraisal — dedicated infrastructure assessment team. (c) Risk management — co-lending with banks reduces single-institution exposure. (d) Market funding — NaBFID raises bonds in the market (not government grants), creating market discipline.
+NaBFID revival (2021): India recognised commercial banks are structurally unsuited for 25-30 year infrastructure lending since deposit tenors average 3-5 years.
+NaBFID was created with sovereign backing, tax exemptions, and an infrastructure mandate.
+Critical question: can NaBFID avoid the NPA trap that destroyed first-generation DFIs?
+Key safeguards: (a) professional board with independent directors; (b) dedicated infrastructure assessment team; (c) co-lending with banks to reduce single-institution exposure; (d) market-funded via bonds (not government grants), creating market discipline.

 EXIM Bank's Lines of Credit — Development Diplomacy

-EXIM Bank's Lines of Credit (LoCs) are India's primary instrument of development diplomacy — providing concessional financing to developing countries for purchasing Indian goods and services.
-LoC mechanism: Government of India (through MEA) extends LoC to foreign government/institution.
-EXIM Bank disburses funds.
-Foreign government procures Indian goods/services (tied aid — 75%+ of procurement must be from India).
-EXIM Bank is repaid by the foreign government over 15-25 years at 1.75-2% interest.
+EXIM Bank's Lines of Credit (LoCs) are India's primary development diplomacy instrument — concessional financing to developing countries for purchasing Indian goods and services.
+LoC mechanism: GoI (through MEA) extends LoC to a foreign government/institution.
+EXIM Bank disburses.
+The foreign government procures Indian goods/services (tied aid — 75%+ must come from India).
+EXIM Bank is repaid over 15-25 years at 1.75-2% interest.
 GoI bears the interest differential through interest equalisation support.
-Total LoCs: 330+ LoCs worth $35.5 billion to 68 countries (by FY24).
-Largest recipients: Africa (55% of total LoC value) — Bangladesh, Sri Lanka, Myanmar, Maldives, Nepal (South Asia), Mauritius, Ethiopia, Tanzania, Mozambique, Nigeria, Senegal.
-Key LoC-funded projects: India-Africa Forum Summit projects (power plants, railways, IT centres), Maldives Greater Male connectivity, Bangladesh railway gauge conversion, Myanmar's Kaladan Multi-Modal Transit, Sri Lanka housing (50,000 houses), Nepal's Terai roads.
-Strategic significance: LoCs serve multiple objectives — (a) Promote Indian exports (construction equipment, railway rolling stock, power equipment, pharmaceuticals). (b) Build diplomatic goodwill. (c) Counter China's Belt and Road Initiative (BRI) influence in developing countries. (d) Create market access for Indian companies in new geographies.
-Criticism: (a) Some LoC projects face implementation delays and cost overruns. (b) Recipient country debt sustainability concerns (Sri Lanka, Maldives). (c) Indian companies sometimes deliver substandard quality. (d) LoC commitments exceed GoI's interest equalisation budget — creating fiscal strain.
+Total LoCs: 330+ worth $35.5 billion to 68 countries (by FY24).
+Largest recipients: Africa (55% of total value), Bangladesh, Sri Lanka, Myanmar, Maldives, Nepal.
+Key projects: India-Africa Forum Summit projects (power plants, railways, IT centres), Maldives Greater Male connectivity, Bangladesh railway gauge conversion, Myanmar's Kaladan Multi-Modal Transit, Sri Lanka housing (50,000 houses), Nepal's Terai roads.
+Strategic significance: (a) promote Indian exports (construction equipment, railway stock, power equipment, pharmaceuticals); (b) build diplomatic goodwill; (c) counter China's BRI influence in developing countries; (d) create market access for Indian companies.
+Criticisms: (a) some projects face implementation delays and cost overruns; (b) recipient debt sustainability concerns (Sri Lanka, Maldives); (c) quality issues from Indian companies; (d) LoC commitments exceed GoI's interest equalisation budget, creating fiscal strain.

 Relevant Exams